sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_26_ANDoperation/Quiz01.md

 **Description**

-a) A ‘dword’ is double the ‘word’, that is 4 bytes.

-b) A ‘dword’ is double the ‘word’, that is 4 bytes.

-c) A ‘dword’ is double the ‘word’, that is 4 bytes.

-d) A ‘dword’ is double the ‘word’, that is 4 bytes.
+A ‘dword’ is double the ‘word’, that is 4 bytes.

 ---
 ---